Can I Sue My Education Loan Company for Harassment?

 Formerly administered by the Federal Trade Commission (FTC), the FDCPA is presently enforced by the Consumer Financial Protection Bureau (CFPB).
 Alongside the FDCPA, the Fair Credit Reporting Act (FCRA) requires collection agencies to inform credit reporting companies in the event a student disputes owing money or disputes being late on their educational loan payments.

-If you are suffering from a student loan default or you are struggling to make your student loan payments, a consumer protection attorney can give you legal advice regarding an aggressive creditor who won't leave you alone.
-One major benefit to hiring a lawyer is that the FDCPA requires debt collectors to immediately cease all communications with you and to talk directly to your legal representative instead.
+It is not uncommon to experience a student loan default or struggle to make your student loan payments.
+If this is true for you, a consumer protection attorney can give you legal advice regarding an aggressive creditor who won't leave you alone.
+One major benefit to hiring a lawyer is that the FDCPA requires debt collectors to immediately cease all communications with you.
+They must talk directly to your legal representative instead.

-Under the FDCPA, debt collectors like Navient are limited in how they contact you regarding your student loans.
-If a collection agency won't stop calling your phone number, you need to remind them that:
+The FDCPA limits debt collectors (like Navient) in how they can contact you regarding your student loans.
+If a collection agency won't stop calling you, you can remind them that:

 • They cannot call you outside 8 a.m. to 9 p.m. in your local time.
 Even if they do call just to hang up, it can't be just for the sake of causing your phone to ring nonstop to the point of annoyance or abuse.